AlbertSuarez/chromecast-api/README.md

     pip3 install -r requirements.lock
     ```

-3. Run the server as a docker container with docker-compose
+3. Run the server as a uWSGI server with the given bash script

     ```bash
-    docker-compose up -d --build
+    ./run.sh
     ```

     or as a Python module